 One alternative considered was relocating the proposed solar facility within the Project parcel to preserve existing natural vegetative buffers and retain a greater portion of the site as undeveloped land.
 However, the parcel's physical constraints including wetlands, required setbacks and proximity to residential uses limited the flexibility of relocating the arrays.
-Additionally, shifting the Project southward would result in the loss if actively farmed land, while shifting northward would encroach on forested areas and sensitive ecological resources.
+The northern portion of the parcel, closest to Eden Evans Center Road, is currently occupied by the landowner's residence, while the central portion of the site is open farmland with three existing ponds, and the southern portion of the site is a dense forested area.
+The Project area is constrained by property lines to the east and west.
+Shifting the solar facility to the north would place it closer to the landowner's residence and result in additional setback waivers to structures and adjacent parcels.
+Shifting the solar facility south would require extensive clearing of forested areas and additional impacts to wetland areas, which could lead to greater ecological disruption.
 As a result, the selected layout was determined to be the most effective option for preserving as much contiguous open space as possible while avoiding greater environmental impacts.

 Evaluating an entirely different site location was also considered.
 However, as discussed in the Site Selection Analysis (see ZBA Letter - July 2024, Appendix D), few alternative sites within the region offer comparable feasibility.
 Many contain high-value agricultural land, active farming operations, or are located in areas of higher residential density.
-The selected site is a privately owned parcel.
-Given the landowner's intent to cease recreational use (driving range) after the 2025 season, the Proposed Project location presents a viable opportunity to transition underutilized open land to productive renewable energy use.
+While the Project parcel is currently being used agriculturally, the landowner has stated that soil productivity is in decline.
+Given the land's degradation of soil quality and diminishing suitability for long-term farming, the Proposed Project location presents a viable opportunity to transition underutilized open land to productive renewable energy use.